baendlorel/get-function-features/README.md

 It is obvious that async functions start with `async`,arrow functions shall have `=>` at the beginning of their body and generator functions have `*` before their names.
 Other features can also be detected in the same way.

+## Purpose

+It might frustrated that there are few practical usages of this package and was designed for theoretical investigation and fun.

+A fact not widely known is that almost all functions of `document` is classic.
+And a mock function created by `jest.fn()` is also classic, not arrowed.
+There is no arrow function in browser APIs and NodeJS modules.

 ## LICENSE

 MIT